Introduction

 How Is SVCv Diagnosed?

-Suspect cases of SVC in the US can be sent to any lab that can test for the disease; however, samples collected for the purpose of meeting export requirements must be sent to a USDA-approved lab—https://www.aphis.usda.gov/animal_health/lab_info_services/downloads/ApprovedLabs_Aquaculture.pdf.
+Suspect cases of SVC in the US can be sent to any lab that can test for the disease; however, samples collected for the purpose of meeting export requirements must be sent to a USDA-approved lab https://www.aphis.usda.gov/sites/default/files/approved-labs-aquaculture.pdf.

-If a sample tests positive for the virus, it should be submitted to the National Veterinary Services Laboratory (NVSL) in Ames, Iowa—https://www.aphis.usda.gov/animal_health/lab_info_services/downloads/ContactByDisease.pdf.
+If a sample tests positive for the virus, the detection should be reported to USDA by contacting the Area Veterinarian in Charge (AVIC) in the state where animals are located (https://www.aphis.usda.gov/contact/animal-health).
+Confirmation testing is completed at the USDA National Veterinary Services Laboratories (NVSL) in Ames, Iowa—https://www.aphis.usda.gov/animal_health/lab_info_services/downloads/ContactByDisease.pdf.

 How Are SVC Outbreaks Managed?

-Antiviral drugs are not available to treat SVC or other viral diseases of cultured fish.
+Antiviral drugs are not available to treat SVCV or other viral diseases of cultured fish.
 Due to the potential severity of the disease and regulatory concerns, depopulation is recommended.
+Additionally, there is no vaccine to protect against SVCv infection.

-In active outbreaks, efforts are directed at containing and/or quarantining infected and exposed stock, and disinfecting all areas where infected fish were held.
+In active outbreaks, efforts are directed at containing and/or quarantining infected and exposed stock and disinfecting all areas where infected fish were held.
 However, in some circumstances, this may be difficult.
 The virus can be infective in mud and water for up to 42 days (Plumb 1999).
-It can also survive in water without a host for 5 weeks at 10°C (50°F) (OIE 2015a).
-The fate of the infected and exposed fish will likely be determined by state or federal authorities.
+It can also survive in water without a host for 5 weeks at 10°C (50°F) (WOAH ).

 Though the virus is hardy, it can be inactivated by a number of methods.
 Appendix A lists chemical concentrations and application times to achieve inactivation of the virus.
 All equipment and tanks, raceways, and ponds should be disinfected.
-Ponds that have housed infected fish should be fallowed (left unstocked) for a period of time to be determined with regulatory advisory.
-Re-stocking with non-susceptible species or sentinel, young fish from SVC-free farms is recommended.
+Ponds that have housed infected fish should be fallowed (left unstocked) for a period of time.
+Restocking with non-susceptible species or sentinel, young fish from SVC-free farms is recommended.

 How Can SVCv Infections Be Prevented?